 Farah’s wildlife has been threatened by droughts in recent times, and Al-Gharrafah Foundation is trying to rebuild it.
-Houbara is an extinct migratory and rare bird, and in the winter from Siberia, Russia is due to The warm air will migrate to Farah province.
-Al-Gharrafah campus will cultivate nearly 1,700 of this kind from 2014 to 2023 and release them in the plain.
+Houbara is an extinct migratory and rare bird, and in the winter from Siberia, Russia to The warm air will migrate to Farah province.
+Al-Gharrafah Foundation will cultivate nearly 1,700 of this kind from 2014 to 2023 and release them in the plain.

 Hafez Aziz-ul-Rahman, head of Afghanistan’s National Environmental Protection Agency, thanked the activities of Al-Gharrafah Foundation in Farah Province, adding that the establishment of various projects in the province by Al-Gharrafa Foundation was effective in improving the situation of the people and called for the continuation of this trend.